clg-du/r-crash-course/lectures/lecture_2/lecture_2.md

 ```

 Create a complex variable Note: In R, complex numbers are specified
-using the “i” suffix.
+using the `i` suffix.
 The real part is separated from the imaginary part
-by a “+” sign.
+by a `+` sign.
 We won’t be using complex numbers at all in this course,
 but it’s good to know they exist!

 ``` r